PoisotLab/ms_mangal_synthesis/manuscript.md

 # Introduction

-Ecological networks are a useful way to think about ecological systems in which species or organisms interact [@HeleGarc14; @DelmBess18; @PoisStou16], and recently there has been an explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], and especially along environmental gradients [@PellAlbo17; @TrojOles16].
-As ecosystems and climates are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their structure: for example by invasion leading to a destabilizing [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19; @BartMcCa19].
-Simulation studies suggest that knowing the structure of the extant network is not sufficient [@ThomGonz17], and that it needs to be supplemented by additional data on the species in the food web, climate, and climate projection.
+Ecological networks are a useful representation of ecological systems in which species or organisms interact [@HeleGarc14; @DelmBess18; @PoisStou16], and there has been a recent explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], and along environmental gradients [@PellAlbo17; @TrojOles16].
+As ecosystems are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their structure: for example by invasion leading to a collapse [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19;
+@BartMcCa19].
+Simulation studies suggest that knowing the structure of the extant network, *i.e.* being able to map all interactions between species, is not sufficient [@ThomGonz17] to predict the effects of external changes, and that data on the species, the local climate and its future projection, are also required.

-This renewed interest in ecological networks has prompted several methodological efforts.
-First, an expansion of the analytical tools to study spatial, temporal, and spatio-temporal variation of ecological networks in space and in relationship to environmental gradients [@PoisCana12; @PoisStou15; @PoisGuev17].
-Second, an improvement in large-scale data-collection, through increased adoption of molecular biology tools [@EitzAbre19; @EvanKits16]  and crowd-sourcing of data collection [@BahlLand16; @RoyBaxt16; @PocoRoy15].
-Finally, a surge in the development of tools that allow us to *infer* species interactions [@MoraMati15] based on limited but complementary data on existing network properties [@StocPois17], species traits [@GravPois13; @DesjLaig17;
+This change in scope, from describing ecological networks as local, static objects, to dynamical ones that vary across space and time, has prompted several methodological efforts.
+First, tools to study spatial, temporal, and spatio-temporal variation of ecological networks in space and in relationship to environmental gradients have been developed and continuously expanded [@PoisCana12; @PoisStou15; @PoisGuev17].
+Second, there has been an improvement in large-scale data-collection, through increased adoption of molecular biology tools [@EitzAbre19; @EvanKits16; @MakiComp19]  and crowd-sourcing of data collection [@BahlLand16; @RoyBaxt16; @PocoRoy15].
+Finally, there has been a surge in the development of tools that allow us to *infer* species interactions [@MoraMati15; @DallPark17] based on limited but complementary data on existing network properties [@StocPois17], species traits [@GravPois13; @DesjLaig17;
 @BrouGrav17; @BartGrav16], and environmental conditions [@GravBais18].
 These
-latter approaches tend to perform well in data-poor environments [@BeauDesj16], and can be combined through ensemble modeling or model averaging to generate more robust predictions [@PomeThom18].
+latter approaches tend to perform well in data-poor environments [@BeauDesj16], and can be combined through ensemble modelling or model averaging to generate more robust predictions [@PomeThom18].
 The task of inferring interactions is particularly important because ecological networks are difficult to adequately sample in nature [@Jord16; @BanaCatt04; @ChacVazq12; @GibsKnot11].
 The common